Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Nonlinear time-dependent Schr o dinger equation for a Gaussian wavepacket

 Let us consider approximate solutions of the linear Schr\"{o}dinger Eq.~(\ref{eq:tdse}), which are exact solutions of the nonlinear Schr\"{o}dinger Eq.~(\ref{eq:nonlinear_tdse}) and in which the wavepacket $\psi(t)$ has a Gaussian form at all times.
 I.e., we will consider wavepackets written in position representation as

 where the shifted position vector

 was introduced to simplify notation and $q_{t}$, $p_{t}$, $A_{t}$, and $\gamma_{t}$ are Heller's\cite{Heller:1975,Heller:1976a,Heller:2006} parameters determining the time dependence of $\psi(t)$.
 Parameters $q_{t}$ and $p_{t}$ are real $D$-dimensional vectors equal to the expectation values of position and momentum, $A_{t}$ is a complex symmetric $D\times D$ matrix, and $\gamma_{t}$ is a complex scalar.
-The positive definite imaginary part of $A_{t}$ determines the width of the Gaussian, while its real part introduces a spatial chirp; the real part of $\gamma_{t}$ gives a time-dependent phase, while its imaginary part controls the norm of $\psi(t)$.
-Specifically, the squared norm of $\psi(t)$ is
+The positive definite imaginary part of $A_{t}$ determines the width of the Gaussian, while its real part introduces a spatial chirp; the real part of $\gamma_{t}$ gives a time-dependent phase, while its imaginary part controls the norm of $\psi(t)$, given by

-As shown above in Eq.~(\ref{eq:norm_squared_conservation}), this norm is conserved by the solutions of Eq.~(\ref{eq:nonlinear_tdse}).
+As shown above, in Eq.~(\ref{eq:norm_squared_conservation}), this norm is conserved by the solutions of Eq.~(\ref{eq:nonlinear_tdse}).
 Choosing $\gamma_{0}$ so that

 ensures unit normalization at all times.